 You take your findings to HR and your executives, and they agree to terminate Dutton.
-What do you want to do next?

 Meet with the executive team to discuss establishing an official anti-fraud policy.

 You go back to Tolentino with your findings from the accounting department.
 You recommend that they consider interviewing and possibly terminating Dutton based on the evidence you found that he may be fabricating clients.
 Fraud is a difficult topic for many people to handle, as it can sometimes feel like personal betrayal, but you didn't expect the response that you get from Tolentino.